MiguelSwampy/pscyh403/Assignment2/README.md

 3) By how many variables are in the dictionary.
 #Array Exercises
 1) The integers are spaced further apart and are succeeded by a dot.
 The floats are closer together and aren't succeeded by anything.
-2) The array displays values within quotation marks, it also places them evenly.
+2) The array displays values as strings.
 3) See [file yourname.py](https://github.com/MiguelSwampy/pscyh403/blob/main/Assignment2/yourname.py)
 4) See [file yourname.py](https://github.com/MiguelSwampy/pscyh403/blob/main/Assignment2/yourname.py)